guipinheeiro/resume/README.md

 ## Contact

-If you want to contact me, you can reach me at [Your Contact Information].
+If you want to contact me, you can reach me at guipinheeiro@gmail.com.